mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Thank you, darling."

-She hesitated and introduced herself, "Mel-", she rethought her words, "ka.
+She hesitated and introduced herself, "Melna-", she rethought her words, "ka.
 Melka."

 "Melka.
 A beautiful name," thi said.
 "I'm Shinna.
 My ship is at the northernmost dock.
 We're about to depart, but come find me if you're ever in the area."